fabbricius/POV-Ray_Lessons/README.md

 ### Lesson 1: the ball
-[Lesson 1](https://youtu.be/WZrY32jSjvU?si=BBC-pyFwAEIXhicq) introduces you to POV-Ray, what it can do.
+[Lesson 1 on Youtube](https://youtu.be/WZrY32jSjvU?si=BBC-pyFwAEIXhicq) introduces you to POV-Ray, what it can do.

 You will create a nice ball:
 ![ball](screenshots/Felbrigg_lesson1_screen1.png)